guohaoxiang/ComplexGen/README.md

 ### Testing

-To test the trained ComplexNet, please first download the trained weights used in our paper here(to do), and unzip it under the root directory:
+To test the trained ComplexNet, please first download the trained weights used in our paper [here](https://pan.baidu.com/s/1fvwURG1FWjazvQpVVASwMg?pwd=asdf), and unzip it under the root directory:

 ```
 ComplexGen